sebastianroar/sebastianroar/README.md

 #  I'm Sebastian Roa

-Hi there! 👋 I'm a Web Develper (Front-End focused) from Lima, Peru.
+Hi there! 👋 I'm Full-Stack Web Develper (Front-End focused) from Lima, Peru.
 Fast-learning and curious professional with excellent communications skills and a keen eye for details, interested in growing professionally alongside dynamic teams, and passionate about creating solutions that have an impact on people's lives.

 ## 🎓 Education